Tips For Studying and Living in China

 Budget cities are mid-sized such as Hefei and Fuxin.
 The cost of living in these cities is very low.
 Historical cities such as Nanjing and Xi’an are perfect for those who are fond of historical monuments and old architecture.
 These are celebrated tourist destinations.
 For instance, the famous city of Nanjing was the capital of 6 dynasties.
 Xi’an is home to the Terracotta Warriors.
 Kaifeng is a city with 2700 years of historical legacy.
 Coastal cities in China such as Weihai and Ningbo are located on its 18,000 km long coastline.
 For those who are fond of beaches, universities located in these cities are the best choice.

-The Cost of Living
+Cost of Living

+China is a vast geography.
 Top quality accommodation is available in China.
 International students can either live in the dormitory or a university’s hotel.
 Dormitories within the university campus have all the modern facilities and amenities such as lockers, bedding, air conditioning and free internet access.
 Dormitories have single, double or deluxe rooms.
 Off campus accommodation for international students has become a popular choice nowadays as well.
 Renting an apartment is a good option.
 However, the cost will depend upon factors such as location and condition of the flat/house.

 International students can engage in work-study while they are in China.
 According to Chinese law, the State Council which controls the education departments should formulate an international student’s work-study management system for foreign students.
 China has a lot of laws for improving the status of international students.
 Allowing work-study is one of them.

 Medical and health insurance are very important considerations because international students need to safeguard their wellbeing.
 Only foreign students who are recipients of the scholarships provided by the Chinese Ministry can avail of health insurance from the government.
 Other foreign students are encouraged to purchase medical insurance with adequate coverage.
 Some universities in China also make it mandatory for foreign students to purchase health insurance from Ministry approved insurance companies.